mfarache/jekyll-now/_posts/2017-3-31-Using-private-docker-registry-alternatives.md

 ## 4. Using Amazon ECR
 There is a great aritcle [here][1]
-Luckily enough was happy with option 2, so there was not reason to get tied to AWS again.
+Luckily enough was happy enough using just standard Docker Hub..  so there was not reason to get tied to AWS again.
 Dockerhub does the job pretty well.

 # Gotchas